Thursday, April 20, 2017

 In explaining the plan to the board, Todd Thackery of SHP Leading Design, the district’s architecture firm, noted that 70 percent of the district’s registered voters supported “new, expanded and upgraded schools,” as measured in a survey conducted by a polling firm.
 Thackery, whose firm specializes in school construction, said he’d never seen so much support for a school construction project.
 “You got the message out there.
 Your community understands the need.”

 The board’s action authorizes a bond issue be placed on the November 2017 general election ballot to fund the construction plan.
 The action is preliminary because more details are needed, including an official state enrollment projection.
 Final board approval is expected in June.

 The plan would require $78.8 million in local funds, equal to 7.09 mills.
-Homeowners would pay an extra $248 per year for each $100,000 in assessed value.
+Homeowners would pay an extra $244 per year for each $100,000 in market value.
 The plan is likely to also receive state funding equal to about 32 percent of the project.

 The new buildings would replace the district’s existing junior school and four elementary schools, which are overcrowded and deteriorating.

 Some details of the approved option: